-The Company adopted several new or revised standards, interpretations and amendments issued by the International Accounting Standards Board (IASB) and the IFRS interpretations Committee and endorsed by the EU.
-The adoption of these new or revised standards, interpretations and amendments did not have a material impact on these financial statements, other than IFRS 16 which is noted below.
+During the year under review, Luxury Living Technologies Limited has adopted a number of new standards and interpretations, or amendments thereto, issued by the International Accounting Standards Board and International Financial Reporting Interpretations Committee, and endorsed by the European Union.
+The director is of the opinion that the adoption of these standards, interpretations or amendments thereto, did not have a material impact on these financial statements.